Skip to content

 Buffer persistence

-By default events are buffered in memory only.
+By default, events are buffered in memory only.
 This raises the question about what happens in case of Hermes node failure (or force kill of process).
 Hermes Frontend API exposes callbacks that can be used to implement persistence model of buffered events.

 Default implementation uses OpenHFT ChronicleMap to persist unsent messages to disk.
 Map structure is continuously persisted to disk, as it is stored in offheap memory as memory mapped file.